SAML stands for Security Assertion Markup Language.

 Some identity providers require you to download the metadata file instead of giving you a link.
 In that case, select the Metadata File option, choose the file you downloaded from your identity provider, and click Save.
 This sends the file to QuestionPro, where it is parsed and the crucial information is extracted.
 It is important to note that QuestionPro does not save the metadata file.
 If you must make any configuration changes, you will need to upload the file again or make changes using the Manual Settings option.

-In order to manual set up the configuration, you will need to provide two things:
+To manually set up the configuration, you will need to provide two things:

 The SAML identity provider must be configured to provide only one attribute: emailAddress.